Introduction to Travel Fraud

 The Timing of Purchases Matters

 Fraudsters love to make their bookings after 6 p.m. or before 8 a.m. — exactly when a fraud analyst is off duty — and they frequently make their purchases within three days of the actual travel date.
-The quick turnaround leaves little leeway for a thorough manual review.
+The quick turnaround leaves little leeway for a thorough manual review, highlighting the need for businesses to utilize high risk merchant accounts to mitigate potential losses.

 Travel Purchases Often Involve Multiple Transactions